davecom/SwiftPriorityQueue/README.md

 Suppose you want to only keep the `maxCount` highest priority items in the priority queue.

-For example, say you only want the priority queue to ever have 4 elements:
+For example, say you only want the priority queue to only ever have 4 elements:

 ```
 var pq: PriorityQueue<Int> = PriorityQueue<Int>()
-let maxHeap = 4
+let maxCount = 4

-pq.push(4, maxHeap)
+pq.push(4, maxCount: maxCount)
-pq.push(5, maxHeap)
+pq.push(5, maxCount: maxCount)
-pq.push(0, maxHeap)
+pq.push(0, maxCount: maxCount)
-pq.push(3, maxHeap)
+pq.push(3, maxCount: maxCount)
-pq.push(6, maxHeap)
+pq.push(6, maxCount: maxCount)
-pq.push(1, maxHeap)
+pq.push(1, maxCount: maxCount)
 ```

-In this case, after 4 elements were pushed, only the largest elements were kept (because the order was `ascending`).
+In this case, after 4 elements were pushed, only the smallest elements were kept (because the order was `ascending`).
 So, the final priority queue has the elements 0, 1, 3, 4 in it.

 ### Just for Fun - A* (`astar.swift`)
 A* is a pathfinding algorithm that uses a priority queue.
 The sample program that comes with SwiftPriorityQueue is a maze solver that uses A*.
 You can find some in-source documentation if you want to reuse this algorithm inside `astar.swift`.